In Mecca, a fortunate few pray for a pandemic-free world

 The floors of the mosque were scrubbed 10 times a day, up from three times in the past.

-Six hospitals were dedicated to serving pilgrims, 51 clinics and 200 ambulances were spread across different sites with the support of 62 field teams and 8,000 healthcare professionals.
+Six hospitals were dedicated to serving pilgrims and 51 clinics and 200 ambulances were spread across different sites, with the support of 62 field teams and 8,000 healthcare professionals.

 "The kingdom is relying on years of experience in managing the pilgrimage and has worked hard in collaboration with the WHO to ensure that the pilgrimage goes very smooth," said Hanan Balkhy, assistant director-general of antimicrobial resistance at the World Health Organization.

-With joy and tears, pilgrims will spend the day on Mount Arafat, where the Prophet Mohammad gave his last sermon.
+With joy and tears, pilgrims spent the day on Mount Arafat, where the Prophet Mohammad gave his last sermon, raising hands in prayer to atone for their sins, their lips moving behind face masks.

+At sunset, the pilgrims will move to the plain of Muzdalifa, where in previous years they gathered pebbles to throw at stone columns symbolizing the devil at Jamarat.

+This year each pilgrim received sanitised pebbles in advance of the event on Friday, the first day of Eid al-Adha or the feast of sacrifice.

 (Reporting by Marwa Rashad; additional reporting by Raya Jalabi; Editing by Maha El Dahan and Mike Collett-White)